RouterChart.com

 VPN supportno

-Like many modern routers, the Linksys WRT400N supports a variety of features and technologies to enhance your network connectivity and security.
+Like many modern routers, the Linksys WRT400N supports many features and tech.
+They improve your network's connectivity and security.
 The IPv4 uses 32-bit addresses, represented as four sets of numbers separated by periods (e.g. 192.168.0.1).
-The LAN ports are physical connectors on a WRT400N router that allow you to connect devices to your local network using Ethernet cables.
-WAN ports are used to connect the router to your internet service provider (ISP).
-They typically use Ethernet cables or fiber optic connections to establish a high-speed link between your local network and the wider internet.
-The WRT400N is equipped with Fast Ethernet WAN port, which have a maximum speed of 100 Mbps.
+The WRT400N features a Fast Ethernet WAN port that has a maximum speed of 100 Mbps.

 Wireless